-Sod needs extra care in order to root into your yard’s existing soil.
+Sod needs extra care for deep root growth into your yard’s existing soil.
 The sod itself undergoes a lot of stress when it is cut, transported, and laid.
 The plants are vulnerable and should be cared for carefully in order to turn your sod lawn into a seamless carpet of grass in just a couple of weeks.

 Prepare Your Lawn Before Laying Sod

 Before you lay new sod, it’s important you prep your lawn properly.
 Start by fully removing any existing grass.
 You will have very poor results trying to get new sod to take root on top of old grass.
 Your new sod is likely to struggle or die.
 Plus, layering sod on top of grass can lead to drainage and flooding problems in your yard.
 The same issues can also occur if you try laying sod over landscape fabric.
 You’ll also want to get rid of weeds before laying new sod to encourage a healthy root attachment.

 Lay Sod the Same Day it is Delivered